 FEMA assistance is not the same as insurance.
-FEMA assistance only provides funds for basic work to make a home habitable, including toilets, a roof, critical utilities, windows and doors.
+FEMA assistance only provides funds for basic work to make a home habitable, including such items as toilets, a roof, critical utilities, windows and doors.

 Can my household apply if I am not a citizen?